cde-ev/cdedb2/doc/source/Realm_Core_Anonymous_Contact.rst

 In order to respond to an anonymous message, the recipient needs to provide the secret (which is only known to them and not saved anywhere), allowing for the internal retrieval of the stored identity in order to send the reply.
-During this process the identity is decrypted but not acutally revealed to the responding user.
+During this process the identity is decrypted but not actually revealed to the responding user.

 Responding requires being logged in, but other than providing the secret no other authorisation checks are made.